ibexa/documentation-developer/docs/search/criteria_reference/shipment_search_criteria.md

 Shipment Search Criteria are part of [Search Criteria](search_criteria_reference.md) and they are supported only by Shipment Search.

-With these criteria you can filter shipments by their shipment identifier, shipment creation date, shipment status, shipping method, and so on.
+With these Criteria you can filter shipments by their shipment identifier, shipment creation date, shipment status, shipping method, and so on.

-## Shipment search criteria
+## Shipment Search Criteria

 |Search Criterion|Search based on|
 |-----|-----|